SciCompMod/memilio/pycode/memilio-generation/README.md

 When implementing new model features you can follow these steps:
 - Add necessary configurations to [config txt-file](./memilio/tools/config.json.txt) and add corresponding attributes to the [ScannerConfig class](./memilio/generation/scanner_config.py).
-- Find the nodes in the abstract syntax tree (AST) with the features you want to implement (use method Scanner.output_ast_file()).
+- For the features you want to implement, find the nodes in the abstract syntax tree (AST) (use method Scanner.output_ast_file(); see the example in tools/).
 - Add the extraction of those features.
-Therefore you need to change the "check_*"-methods corresponding to the CursorKind of your nodes in the [Scanner class](./memilio/generation/scanner.py).
-If there is no corresponding "check_*"-method you need to write a new one and add it to the switch-method (scanner.switch_node_kind()).
+Therefore you need to change the "check_..."-methods corresponding to the CursorKind of your nodes in the [Scanner class](./memilio/generation/scanner.py).
+If there is no corresponding "check_..."-method you need to write a new one and add it to the switch-method (scanner.switch_node_kind()).
 - Extend the [IntermediateRepresentation](./memilio/generation/intermediate_representation.py) for the new model features.
-- Adjust the [cpp-template](./memilio//generation/template/template_cpp.txt) and the [string-template-methods](./memilio/generation/template/template_string.py).
-If needed use new identifiers and write new string-template-methods for them.
+- Adjust the [cpp-template](./memilio//generation/template/template_ode_cpp.txt) and the [string-template-methods](./memilio/generation/template/template_ode_string.py).
+If needed, use new identifiers and write new string-template-methods for them.
 - Adjust the substitution dictionaries in the [Generator class](./memilio/generation/generator.py).
-- Write new/Adjust script in the [tool folder](./memilio/tools/) for the model an try to run.
+- Write new/Adjust script in the [tool folder](./memilio/tools/) for the model and try to run.
 - Update [tests](./memilio/generation_test/).